This is part of a series of open letters to founders called ‘Howdy Founder’ addressed to startup founders in search of a designer.

 Hello again, Founder of SaaS startup 👋🏻

 I’ll pick up where I left off with a great question you asked me earlier: “Design is so vague — what are tangible design projects that we could begin with?”
 I’ve listed a few, high ROI design projects that came to mind, given the stage and state of where your product is now.
 These projects target the value proposition to the user, product usability and creating a valuable feedback loop.
+A designer working on your product should be thinking through these issues (and more) iteratively and working closely with you on these topics.

-1. UX Audit of landing page - Because so many SaaS products get one shot for someone to understand the product and request a demo, this page is critical.
+UX Audit of landing page - Because so many SaaS products get one shot for someone to understand the product and request a demo, this page is critical.
 Do potential users of your product understand what you’re offering and how to get what they want?
-Is the landing page a good funnel of conversion to the demo or trial?
-Are bounce rates normal for the industry average?
-The landing page can be a major source of friction.
-Do users make it to the pricing page?
-Does it ask for people to speak to a sales representative?
-(No one wants to talk to a sales person without seeing something) Are there smaller ‘asks’ you can make of the user first to signal engagement and interest?

-2. UX Audit of the core product for usability - If the product is in pilot or being used by people now, we need to understand how they’re using it.
 A few questions to consider: What business goal(s) is the product meeting / achieving for your users now?
 Which features never get used?
 What is our golden goose?
 How is what you have built working or not working to achieve your goals?
 As the saying goes, “If it ain’t broke, don’t fix it.”
-But what are the existing points of friction preventing more people from using your product?
+What are the existing points of friction preventing more people from using your product?
 How does our pricing system incentivize or dis-incentivize usage?
-If the engineering team is really strong and has been building in a vacuum, you might have an over-built product.
-Are there any features we could ‘kill’ from a Darwinian perspective?
-Where could it improve?
-How do we prevent feature creep?
-If your product is an API, it’s definitely worth writing an interview script to speak with the developers who are reading your API docs.

-4. Translating OKRs into Product and Design Goals.
-This might be slightly more on the strategy side, but post-launch, I think it is very worthwhile to review the founder’s vision, the company-wide OKRs, and then drill down into the product metrics and KPIs that will support these goals.
-We will refine these statements and revise them every few months if necessary, so it is clear across the company what the usage, metrics and goals for the product are.
-Then work backwards to design a product that will achieve them.
-How will you know if/when your product has succeeded?
-What are the hypothetical “metrics of success” that you expect to see if your product catches on?
 What are baseline metrics for products like yours?
 What will the “symptoms” of success look like if your product is sticky and / or viral?
 A good product designer will work with you and the product team to clarify and define this from the beginning.
 What are the product metrics now, and where would we like them to be in 2-3 months?
 You can’t improve that which you don’t measure.

-5. Audit of social channels and messaging.
-What is the user’s first impression of your company?
-It may NOT come from your landing page, but come from Twitter, social media, or a co-worker.
 What is the one line that new users repeat to others about your product when describing it?
 Their manager?
 This description, and the accompanying graphics and visuals are incredibly valuable and worth crafting because it will act as your calling card and live on (forever) in emails, tweets, slack channels, the landing page, your bio, and linkedin for recruiting, etc. A good designer and writer can craft this, make it consistent across your channels, and even test its performance over time.

 And finally, I’ll leave you with a provocation.
 What do you wish you knew the answer to, so that you could build / sell / scale with the greatest confidence?
 What are the existential questions, hypotheses and assumptions undergirding your product?
 A good product designer will help the team articulate these early and design a process toward answering them.